phamquoctrung-git/MMT/README.md

 		python ClientLauncher.py server_host server_port RTP_port video_file

 	Where
-		# server_host : the name of the machine where server is running (here "127.0.0.1")
+		# server_host: the name of the machine where server is running (here "127.0.0.1")
             Use command line
                 hostname
             to get the hostname(IP address,human readable hostname may not work)
-		# server_port : port the server is listening on (here "1025")
+		# server_port: port the server is listening on (here "1025")
-		# RTP_port : port where the RTP packets are received (here "5008")
+		# RTP_port: port where the RTP packets are received (here "5008")
-		# video_file : name of video file you want to request,here "video.mjpeg"
+		# video_file: name of video file you want to request (here "video.mjpeg")

 		@ file format